HebaAshraf2002/Calculate-the-total-cost-of-grocery-items/README.md

   - It adds the price of each item to the totalPrice variable.

 3. Adding the Tax:
-  - After calculating the total price, the code adds 10% tax to the total price using the formula: totalPriceWithTaxes = totalPrice + (totalPrice * taxes) .
+  - After calculating the total price, the code adds 10% tax to the total price using the formula : totalPriceWithTaxes = totalPrice + (totalPrice * taxes) .

 4. Printing the Results:
   The program prints: